-Your landing page’s design should be both intuitive and correlated to your website and overall branding.
+Your landing page’s design should be intuitive as well as correlated to your website and overall branding.
 Add too many elements and you risk your CTA getting lost in the shuffle.
 Add too few and you risk underwhelming the user and having them bounce.
-Our roster of successful landing page examples illustrates how a good mix of imagery, graphics, and verbiage can create a successful landing page that converts.

 - Use CRO tools like a heat map to track where your visitors are flocking

-- A/B Test singular elements like photo choice and headline copy
+- A/B test various singular elements like photo choice and headline copy

 - Review this data after a statistically significant amount of time